-Let's start with the common thread "polymer" first. " Poly " comes from the Greek word for many.
+Let’s start with “polymer”. ” Poly ” comes from the Greek word for many.
 As it pertains to plastic, it means many of the building blocks of monomers such as ethylene, propylene, styrene, etc. strung together in long chains to add up to polymers.

 For more in-depth, visit our post on “where does plastic come from ? “